Erabior/RouteManager/README.md

 Select 'Road' mode

-(!NOTE! before continuing know that currently, the train will go to the first station you select regardless of whether you select additional stations on the way)
+Select all of the stations you want your train to stop at

-You can select any station you want your train to stop at.
-The order in which you select stations does not matter as the train will go in the order that stations appear on the line.
+Press 'Enable Route Mode'

 The Route Manager Logic will take over and stop your train at every station you have selected—no need to worry about selecting passengers in the coaches either.
 The Route Manager will take care of that as well!